heremaps/gluecodium/docs/lime_idl.md

   * **types** declares a loose collection of elements, most of which become free-standing elements in the output languages.
-* Classes and interfaces can be free-standing elements at file level or can be placed in another class or interface. `types` declaration can be only placed at file level.
+* Classes and interfaces can be free-standing elements at file level or can be placed in another class, interface, or struct. `types` declaration can be only placed at file level.

 #### Inheritance